3.3.2 Domestic Abuse

 Indicators for victims / women

-- Fear or refusal to meet a social worker or other professional separately from her partner;
+- Fear or refusal to meet a social worker or other professional, fear of meeting professionals separately from their partner;

-- Allowing her partner to speak for her;
+- Allowing the partner to speak for her;

 - Alcohol or substance misuse;